 Must the letters be typewritten?

-No, but keep in mind that handwritten entries are sometimes very difficult to read.
-If letters are handwritten, then neatness (and ink) is a real help.
+Yes.
+Handwritten entries are sometimes very difficult to read.
 If our judges can't read the letter, we can't assess and therefore advance them.
 Most students type their work, double-spaced into a word document.

 Is this contest open to home-schooled students?